 Key Terms

-APR — Annual Percentage Rate; the yearly cost of borrowing expressed as a percentage, including interest and mandatory fees.
+- APR: Annual Percentage Rate; the yearly cost of borrowing expressed as a percentage, including interest and mandatory fees.
 Higher APR means the debt grows faster.

-Debt Avalanche — A debt payoff strategy that targets the highest-APR debt first to minimize total interest paid across all debts.
+- Debt Avalanche: a debt payoff strategy that targets the highest-APR debt first to minimize total interest paid across all debts.

-DTI — Debt-to-Income ratio; your total monthly debt payments divided by your gross monthly income, expressed as a percentage.
+- DTI: Debt-to-Income ratio; your total monthly debt payments divided by your gross monthly income, expressed as a percentage.
 A DTI above 36% signals financial stress to lenders.

-PSLF — Public Service Loan Forgiveness; a federal program that forgives the remaining balance on Direct federal student loans after 120 qualifying monthly payments while working full-time for a qualifying public service employer.
+- PSLF: Public Service Loan Forgiveness; a federal program that forgives the remaining balance on Direct federal student loans after 120 qualifying monthly payments while working full-time for a qualifying public service employer.

 Putting It All Together

-A household with $45,000 in mixed debt — $18,000 in credit cards at 22%, a $12,000 personal loan at 16%, a $10,000 auto loan at 7%, and $5,000 in federal student loans at 6% — faces roughly $58,000 in total repayment cost on minimum payments.
-An avalanche strategy with $2,500/month total payments (minimum on all debts, surplus on the 22% card) eliminates all four debts in under four years and cuts total interest to approximately $12,000.
+Take a household with $45,000 in mixed debt: $18,000 in credit cards at 22%, a $12,000 personal loan at 16%, a $10,000 auto loan at 7%, and $5,000 in federal student loans at 6%.
+On minimum payments alone, that's roughly $58,000 in total repayment cost.
+An avalanche strategy with $2,500 a month in total payments, minimums on everything plus surplus on the 22% card, clears all four debts in under four years and cuts total interest to around $12,000.